 - Claims to belong to an official trade association when they dont

-When hiring anyone to do work on your home or business, dont be afraid or intimidated to take your time and check all the details.
-Ask for references, get everything in writing and only pay in full once youre satisfied with the work and are provided with a receipt or invoice.
-If in doubt steer clear!
-Image credit: Wiki Commons
+When hiring anyone to work on your home or business, dont be afraid or intimidated to take your time and check all the details.
+Ask for references, get everything in writing and only pay in full once you're satisfied with the work and receive a receipt or invoice.
+If in doubt, steer clear!